-It is a condition that the application for a residence permit under the establishment scheme is submitted before the residence permit for jobseeking (valid for 6 months) expires.
-If a foreigner completes a Danish master's degree or a PhD degree, but is not entitled to a residence permit for jobseeking, e.g. if the residence permit has been granted under previously applicable rules, the foreigner is still able to apply for an establishment card, as long as the application is submitted no more than 6 months after the completion of the educational programme
+It is a condition that the application for a residence permit under the establishment scheme is submitted before the residence permit for job seeking (valid for 6 months) expires.
+If a foreigner completes a Danish master's degree or a PhD degree, but is not entitled to a residence permit for job seeking, e.g. if the residence permit has been granted under previously applicable rules, the foreigner is still able to apply for an establishment card, as long as the application is submitted no more than 6 months after the completion of the educational program